Latest Cases

 Terrorism – Prevention of.
 The Court of Appeal, Civil Division, allowed in part an appeal by the Treasury against the judge's determination of a preliminary issue regarding the claimant bank's entitlement to claim directly against the Treasury for the loss of earnings suffered by another bank of which the claimant was a 60% shareholder (PIB).
 PIB had standing to bring its own claim pursuant to s 63 of the Counter-Terrorism Act 2008 and s 7 of the Human Rights Act 1998.
 Further, the claimant had no standing to bring the claim as a matter of Strasbourg case law.

-R (on the application of Blackpool Borough Council) v Secretary of State for Communities and Local Government and another
+R (on the application of Pratt and another) v Secretary of State for Communities and Local Government

 Show